Failure Assertion Programming — IEC 61508 Software Technique

 Procedure

 - Identify contracts.
-For each critical function, specify pre-conditions (true before), post-conditions (true after), and invariants (always true) and trace them to hazards and safety requirements.
+For each critical function, specify pre-conditions (true before), post-conditions (true after), and invariants (always true).
+Trace them to hazards and safety requirements.

 - Select the mechanism.
-In C/C++, wrap checks in project-specific macros/functions so they remain active in safety builds and map to safe reactions (not just
+In C/C++, wrap checks in project-specific macros or functions so they remain active in safety builds and map to safe reactions — not just

 - Define safe reaction.
-For each assertion, document severity, logging, and deterministic transition to safe/degraded operation.
+For each assertion, document severity, logging, and deterministic transition to safe or degraded operation.

 ASSERT_WARN,ASSERT_FATAL) to balance nuisance trips vs. hazard prevention. - Test negatively.
 Inject violations to prove logging, reaction, and timing (response within the safety deadline).

-- Analyze overhead.
-Measure latency and memory; keep fatal checks in hot paths, tune warning checks if needed with justification.
+- Analyse overhead.
+Measure latency and memory.
+Keep fatal checks in hot paths.
+Tune warning checks if needed with justification.

 - Maintain traceability.
 Link each assertion to requirements and keep evidence (reviews, tests) in the safety case.